HCP Assay Development

-Once a biopharmaceutical is used in clinical phase III studies, a validated, product-specific HCP assay is normally required.
-Charles River is an expert in the field of customized HCP assay development and offers a fully integrated approach for this, including:
+Once a biopharmaceutical is used in clinical Phase III studies, a validated, product-specific HCP assay is normally required.
+We are experts in the field of customized HCP assay development and offer a fully integrated approach for this, including:

-- Development of customized assays on different cell matrices using either ILA or ELISA
+- Development of customized assays on different expression systems using either ELISA or ILA

 - Inoculation of antigens for antiserum production and then purification of antibodies for use in client-specific assays

-- Validation of assays and routine testing services
+- GMP-compliant validation of assays and routine testing services

 - Lifecycle management of assay reagents, including long-term storage

 HCP: New Tools For An Ongoing Challenge

 In this webinar you will learn more about HCP testing regulations, the risks of using a non-appropriate HCP method, and different assay approaches that are available.

 We offer best-in-class service for host cell proteins immunoassays and mass spectrometry under one roof.
 Leveraging both technologies, we are able to generate a near-perfect HCP assay by applying the HCP-GAPex℠ strategy.

 Frequently Asked Questions (FAQs) about Host Cell Proteins